nod/dijo/README.md

 ![dijo actions](https://github.com/nod/dijo/raw/master/media/actions.png)

-- `done` - complete a task by coloring in a task bubbles
+- `done` - complete a task by coloring in the task bubble
-- `wait` - when a task is blocked by others write a little `w` in the bubble and possibly a note indicating why you're waiting
-- `nope` - not ever going to do a task?  note it by drawing a line through the whole thing
 - `push` - at the end of the day any open or waiting task gets pushed to the next day.
 Copy those to your next page.
+- `nope` - never going to do a task? nope it by drawing a line through the whole thing and moving on with your life
+- `wait` - when a task is blocked (for whatever reason) write a little `w` in the bubble and maybe a note indicating why you're waiting

 ## timebox